niniet98/PROJECT-I/README.md

 **2. Research questions:** Before starting with the messy dataset, I've raised 3-5 questions related with the provided information in the dataset.

-**3. Cleaning data:** With the performed questions, clean the dataset dropping data we do not care about and null rows that bothers.
+**3. Cleaning data:** With the performed questions, I've cleaned the dataset dropping data I do not care about and null rows that bothers.

-**4. Transforming data:** Standardizing data of interest to get a clean dataset with the data we need to answer the questions.
+**4. Transforming data:** Standardizing data of interest to get a clean dataset with the data I need to answer the questions.

 **5. Visualizing data:** Plotting subsets of data to visualize the data in order to extract conclusions for the raised questions.